Accessibility

 BSL Interpreted Performances

-We will have BSL interpretation at multiple performances across the festival weekend.
+We will have BSL interpretation, which we’re delivering in partnership with Deaf Connexions, at lots of performances across the festival weekend.
+Check out our BSL interpreted events.

-Unfortunately we don’t not currently have provision for hearing loops.
+Unfortunately, we don’t have provision for hearing loops.

 Tickets

-First Light Festival is free entry and you are welcome to come and go as much as you like over the weekend.
+First Light Festival is free entry and you’re welcome to come and go as much as you like over the weekend.

-Over 100+ events are free and unticketed.
-A handful of add-on events are ticketed, and most of these are our Saturday Sundown events which take place in venues around Lowestoft once the free beach programme ends at 21:30 Dusk.
-These are:
+Over 200+ events are free, and you don’t need a ticket.
+Our Saturday Sundown events are ticketed and take place in venues around Lowestoft once the free beach programme ends at 21:30.

-These events are in various venues around Lowestoft, so you can find specific access information for each event by clicking the link through to the event page.
+You can find specific access information for each of the ticketed events by clicking the venue link through to our Sundown Events.

 We are happy to provide a complimentary Personal Assistant ticket for each paid-for ticket.
-If you would like to book a free PA ticket, please email Robbie at info@firstlightfestival.com
+If you would like to book a free PA ticket, please email us info@firstlightfestival.com

 The following taxi companies can provide facilities for wheelchair users who need to travel in their wheelchairs or scooters:

-2 beach wheelchairs are available to from East Suffolk Council.
-You can book these for free by emailing either Beach.Wheelchairs@eastsuffolk.gov.uk, or lowestoft.beach@eastsuffolk.gov.uk, or calling the beach office between the hours of 10:00am till 16:00pm on 01502 586167.
+2 beach wheelchairs are available from East Suffolk Council.
+You can book these for free by emailing info@firstlightlowestoft.com.

 Electric and manual wheelchairs and scooters are available for hire, daily or for holiday hire from: